amiiy/DataBaseTips/postgresql.md

 #### TIP:

-    Tip: If you create a PostgreSQL user with the same name as your Linux username, it allows you to access the PostgreSQL database shell without having to specify a user to login (which makes it quite convenient).
+    If you create a PostgreSQL user with the same name as your Linux username, it allows you to access the PostgreSQL database shell without having to specify a user to login (which makes it quite convenient).

 for creating user and database we can use `createuser --interactive` and `crreatedb dbName` commands